eduardoromero/kaptures/README.md

 # Kaptures

-Kaptures is a fictional startup, its value prop is socialize gaming, making it more engaging for our users and their friends in social media.
+Kaptures is a fictional startup.
+Its value prop is socialize gaming, making it more engaging for our users and their friends in social media.
 Kapture *launched* in 2020, mid-pandemic, a weird time when everyone is in their homes playing.